«Previous Next»

 “I noticed that with most V-shaped, commercial cattle feeders, the animal would stand at an angle, take a mouth full of feed, and then turn away from the feeder and eat,” says Burlage.
 “Feed would drop on the feedlot floor and go to waste.”

 Burlage wanted a feeder big enough to handle a delivery once a month.
-When Burlage’s father pointed out 2 center dump gravity boxes for sale in the neighborhood, he started to work on the design.
+When Burlage’s father pointed out two center dump gravity boxes for sale in the neighborhood, he started to work on the design.
 With the help of his son, a top-notch welder, he cut holes out of each side and fabricated a push plate that lets the cattle knock down feed.
-He also installed a wedge-shaped block on the floor of the wagon so feed would drop evenly to all 4 sides.
+He also installed a wedge-shaped block on the floor of the wagon so that feed would drop evenly to all four sides.

 “My son welded 4-in. channel iron supports for a 2 by 6, tongue and groove, wood bunk floor about 20 in. above the ground,” says Burlage.
-“Bunk sides are 2 by 10’s.
+“Bunk sides are 2 by 10s.
 We also used channel iron and some other steel to make six 80-in. legs that we bolted to the sides of the wagon box.”

 Burlage made gussets from 4-in. wide, 3/16-in. steel to go from the stilts to the channel iron floor supports.

 The roof was framed with 3-in. galvanized angle iron edges and 16-ft.
-2 by 4’s spaced 2 ft. apart for joists.
+2 by 4s spaced 2 ft. apart for joists.
 These were overlaid with 3/8-in. plywood, a layer of Tyvek, and galvanized tin roofing material.

-“My brother installs HVAC equipment so he bent the tin for the roof,” says Burlage.
+“My brother installs HVAC equipment, so he bent the tin for the roof,” says Burlage.
 “I screwed it down.
 Everything on the feeder is either screwed or bolted together.”

 “I wanted the auger over the larger panel for a bigger fill,” says Burlage.

 Moving the feeder up the hill from where it was made would have been difficult without salvaged I-beams from an old concrete corncrib.
-The I-beams were the just the right size to slip under the stilts.
+The I-beams were just the right size to slip under the stilts.
 Welded in place, they made first-rate runners.

 “We slid it right up the road and into place on the feeding floor,” recalls Burlage.
-“The feeder holds 8 ton of feed, and my cattle are dressing out better than with the old hog feeders I used before.”
+“The feeder holds 8 tons of feed, and my cattle are dressing out better than with the old hog feeders I used before.”

-Contact: FARM SHOW Followup, Mark Burlage, 11743 318th Ave., Kinross, Iowa 52335 (ph 319 639-2666).
+Contact: FARM SHOW Followup, Mark Burlage, 11743 318th Ave., Kinross, Iowa 52335 (ph 319-639-2666).

 Click here to download page story appeared in.